 As a pet owner, do you go along with the old-fashioned idea of pet food?
 Bowls of kibble, cat food that smells like cheap tuna?
-Or maybe you’ve been going for the least expensive pet food.
-An important thing to keep in mind, for a lot of pets.
+Or maybe you’ve been going for the least expensive pet food — an important thing to keep in mind, for a lot of pets.
 Less expensive pet food isn’t always nutritious for our beloved animals.
-Some pets simply have trouble processing commercial pet food.
+Some pets have trouble processing commercial pet food.
 Some can’t process it at all.
-While higher end commercial food may be recommended, sometimes a pet needs a more nutritional alternative.
+While higher-end commercial food may be recommended, sometimes a pet needs a more nutritional alternative.

 Many people are going the alternative route of eating healthier.
 Thanks to the internet, there is a lot more exposure out there.
-So why don’t we apply eating healthier to our pets as well so they can reap the benefits too?
-Here are 3 Alternatives to help you make healthier choices for your fur-babies and escape the idea of old-fashioned commercial pet food.
+So why don’t we apply healthier eating to our pets as well so they can reap the benefits too?
+Here are 3 Alternatives to help you make healthier choices for your fur-babies and escape the idea of traditional commercial pet food.

 Feed Them What We Feed Ourselves

 Of course, there are a few things that don’t apply here, but as a rule; our pets deserve good quality food.
-It makes sense when we have good quality meals ourselves.
+It makes sense when we have exceptional quality meals ourselves.
 It doesn’t need to be expensive either.
-A nice. juicy chicken breast will benefit your dog or cat and help incorporate animal protein into their diet.
-Owners who prepare their pet’s meals every day comment on the reduced amount of gassiness and lethargy brought on by commercial pet food.
+A juicy chicken breast will benefit your dog or cat and help incorporate animal protein into their diet.
+Owners who prepare their pet’s meals everyday comment on the reduced amount of gassiness and lethargy brought on by commercial pet food.
 The trick to homemade meals is the balance.
 Our pets need a nutritious and balanced diet to maintain optimum health.

 - Boost the immune system;

 - Repel and eliminate insects, parasites, associated symptoms and conditions;

 - Treat and remedy many health conditions – ailments, chronic conditions, viruses etc., help prevent degenerative effects of ageing, help prevent cancer;